aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ost-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OST to RTF</h2>

+For a Python developer, who is trying to add a OST to RTF conversion feature within application, the need to convert OST to RTF arises.
+OST (Offline Storage Table) is a file format used by Microsoft Outlook to store emails, contacts, calendar items, tasks, notes, etc. on the local computer.
+It is a proprietary file format of Microsoft Outlook and is not supported by other applications.
+On the other hand, RTF (Rich Text Format) is a document file format developed by Microsoft Corporation.
+It is a cross-platform document format that supports almost all word processing applications.
+Therefore, it is necessary to convert OST to RTF in order to make the data accessible to other applications.

-For a Python developer, who is trying to add a OST to RTF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word RTF format.
+<h2>How Aspose.Total helps for OST to RTF Conversion</h2>

+Aspose.Total for Python via .NET API can help to automate the conversion process.
+It is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word RTF format.
+The API also provides the flexibility to customize the output RTF document as per the requirements.

 {{% /blocks/products/pf/feature-page-summary %}}